 I love this simple, easy & healthy way to cook veggies quickly.
 Here are the basics for sautéing a variety of fresh vegetables.

 - 10” or 12” skillet or frying pan – stainless steel, cast iron, non-stick

 Select an assortment of fresh veggies to sauté.
 Here are a few of my favorites: Zucchini, summer and yellow squash, carrots, onions, mushrooms, celery, green beans, cherry tomatoes, bell peppers, sweet peppers, snap peas, asparagus.

-- Wash and slice your vegetables into thin pieces.
-Root veggies, like carrots, should be cut in smaller pieces.
-Slice tender veggies, like squash, onions and bell peppers into thin strips.
+- Wash and slice your vegetables into small or thin pieces.
+Root veggies, like carrots, should be cut in thin strips or rounds.
+Slice or dice tender veggies, like onions and bell peppers into thin strips.
 Mushrooms and cherry tomatoes can be halved or quartered.
+Zucchini and other squash should be cut into small pieces.
 Once your veggies are prepped, blot them dry with a clean towel.

 - Select a skillet to use.
 I prefer cast iron, but you can also use a stainless steel or non-stick shallow stovetop pan.

 - Place skillet over medium-high heat.
 You can test the temperature of your heated skillet by sprinkling a few drops of water into the pan.
 If the water sizzles, the pan is ready.

 - Pour a very small amount of extra virgin olive oil in the bottom of the pan.
 Use only enough to lightly coat the pan – about a tablespoon.
 Don’t overheat the oil, as you don’t want it to smoke or burn.

 - Next you’ll be adding your vegetables.
 Carefully place your sliced veggies into the pan.
 Avoid getting splattered by making sure your veggies are dry before you add them.